CharlieChaplin1947/Actam-Project/README.md

 MusicIntervals lets the listener repeat the interval as many times as he wants and keeps track of the number
 of consecutive intervals that he recognized.
 However, if the listener makes a mistake once, the score is
 resetted and he must start from the beginning.
-MusicIntervals implements three difficulties:
+MusicIntervals implements three difficulties, here is a brief description and visualization of each:

 	-easy:only in the central octave of a piano and only on white keyboards.
 The starting note is always A.
 ![text alt](https://github.com/CharlieChaplin1947/Actam-Project/blob/master/images/EasyMode.png)

-	-medium:only in the central octave of a piano.
+	-medium:only in the central octave of a piano, with also black keyboards.
 The starting note is displayed.
 ![text alt](https://github.com/CharlieChaplin1947/Actam-Project/blob/master/images/MediumMode.png)

 	-hard:more octaves on a piano.
 The starting note is displayed.
-The listener has also to select an octave.
+The listener has also to select an octave through the drop-down menu highlighted in red.
 ![text alt](https://github.com/CharlieChaplin1947/Actam-Project/blob/master/images/HardMode.png)